evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 [_id:70, count:2]
 ```

-The default output is simply the lower bound as `_id` and single field containing the size of that bucket.
+The default output is simply the lower bound as the `_id` and a single field containing the size of that bucket.
 This output can be modified using the `BucketOptions` class.
 The above example can be expanded to look like this:

 ```java
 bucket('$screenSize', [0, 24, 32, 50, 70], new BucketOptions()